Do Flat Minima Improve Sparse Novel View Synthesis?: Related Work

-The relationship between the flatness of the loss landscape and model generalization has been extensively investigated in prior research. \citet{keskar2017on} shows that converging to sharp minima leads to poor generalization, while \citet{jiang2020fantastic} identifies that sharpness is the most correlated indicator of generalization.
-Subsequent work~\citep{izmailov2019swa,cha2021swad} demonstrated that averaging parameters along training trajectories can lead to flatter minima with better generalization.
+The relationship between the flatness of the loss landscape and model generalization has been extensively investigated in prior research.
+Keskar \etal~\cite{keskar2017on} shows that converging to sharp minima leads to poor generalization, while Jiang \etal~\cite{jiang2020fantastic} identifies that loss sharpness is the most correlated indicator of generalization.
+Subsequent work~\cite{izmailov2019swa,cha2021swad} demonstrated that averaging parameters along training trajectories can lead to flatter minima with better generalization.

-Beyond averaging strategies, Sharpness-Aware Minimization (SAM)~\citep{foret2021sam} explicitly estimates and reduces sharpness, inspiring subsequent work~\citep{andriuschenko2022towards,mueller2023samon,sun2024adasam,li2024fsam} to analyze and improve upon its formulation.
+Beyond averaging strategies, Sharpness-Aware Minimization (SAM)~\cite{foret2021sam} explicitly estimates and reduces sharpness, inspiring subsequent work~\cite{andriuschenko2022towards,mueller2023samon,sun2024adasam,li2024fsam} to analyze and improve upon its formulation.
 Moreover, some works have analyzed the accuracy of estimated sharpness as a measure of generalization.
-They show that sharpness changes with parameter rescalings~\citep{dinh2017sharp}, and the appropriate sharpness estimation differs across different training setups and tasks~\citep{andriushchenko2023modern}, which hinders the correlation between sharpness and generalization.
-Consequently, recent work introduces normalization and invariant formulations to appropriately estimate sharpness, enabling a more reliable link between sharpness and generalization~\citep{tsuzuku2020normalized,kwon2021asam,kim2022fishersam,jang2022reparametrization,moritz2024up2}.
-On the other hand, some works report counterexamples where sharper models generalize well, indicating that flatter minima are not always the optimal strategy for generalization~\citep{dinh2017sharp,wen2023sharpness,andriushchenko2023sharp}.
+They show that sharpness changes with parameter rescalings~\cite{dinh2017sharp}, and the appropriate sharpness estimation differs across different training setups and tasks~\cite{andriushchenko2023modern}, which hinders the correlation between sharpness and generalization.
+Consequently, recent work introduces normalization and invariant formulations to appropriately estimate sharpness, enabling a more reliable link between loss sharpness and generalization~\cite{tsuzuku2020normalized,kwon2021asam,kim2022fishersam,jang2022reparametrization,moritz2024up2}.
+On the other hand, some works report counterexamples where sharper models generalize well, indicating that flatter minima are not always the optimal strategy for generalization~\cite{dinh2017sharp,wen2023sharpness,andriushchenko2023sharp}.

-Building on this perspective, we revisit the loss landscape sharpness in the context of the reconstruction task.
-We hypothesize that the optimal sharpness is not uniform but varies with the local frequency of the signal.
-Furthermore, the radius for estimating the local sharpness should vary with the local frequency.
-Therefore, instead of pursuing a universally flat minimum, we introduce a frequency-adaptive optimization strategy that appropriately regularizes sharpness for the reconstruction task, allowing sharp minima where they benefit high-frequency details.
+Building on this perspective, we revisit the loss landscape sharpness in the context of novel view synthesis.
+We hypothesize that the optimal loss sharpness is not uniform but varies with the local detail of the input images.
+Furthermore, the radius for estimating the local loss sharpness should also vary.
+Therefore, instead of pursuing flat minima across all model parameters, we introduce an optimization strategy that appropriately regularizes loss sharpness for the reconstruction task, allowing sharp minima where they benefit fine details.